vevenom/vevenom.github.io/_pages/about.md

 ****
 [October 2023] 📢 Our [HOC-Search](https://huggingface.co/papers/2309.06107) was accepted at 3DV.
 Special thanks to my collaborators Stefan Ainetter, Friedrich Fraundorfer and Vincent Lepetit.

-[September 2023] I successfully defended my PhD thesis "Playing Proposal Selection Games in 3D Scene Understanding".
-Special thanks to my supervisors _Prof.
-Vincent Lepetit_ (ENPC ParisTech) and _Prof.
-Friedrich Fraundorfer_ (TU Graz) and to my external reviewer and examiner _Prof.
-Angela Dai_ (TU Munich).
+[September 2023] I successfully defended my PhD thesis _"Playing Proposal Selection Games in 3D Scene Understanding"_.
+Special thanks to my supervisors Prof. Vincent Lepetit (ENPC ParisTech) and Prof. Friedrich Fraundorfer (TU Graz) and to my external reviewer and examiner Prof. Angela Dai (TU Munich).
 I am looking forward to the next chapter but more updates on that will follow soon! 🤘